segmentio/segment-docs/src/connections/storage/catalog/aws-s3/index.md

 For each source in the scenario, complete the steps described in [Migrate an existing destination](#migrate-an-existing-destination), and ensure that you have separate IAM Roles and Permissions set for staging and production use.

 ### Test your migrated source
-You can validate that your configured your migrated source correctly using a button in the Settings section of the AWS S3 destination.
+You can validate that your configured your migrated source correctly in the Settings section of the AWS S3 destination.

-> important "Roles"
+> important "Source editing permissions required"
-> In-app source validation is restricted to users with source editing permissions.
-For more information about roles in the Segment app, please see the [Roles](/docs/segment-app/iam/roles/) documentation.
+> In-app source validation is restricted to users with source editing permissions (for example, users with Workspace Owner, Source Admin, or Workspace Admin roles).
+For more information about roles in the Segment app, please see the [Roles documentation](/docs/segment-app/iam/roles/).

 To verify that you migrated your source correctly:
 1. Open the Segment app and select the AWS S3 destination.